jgrancell/turtleshell/README.md

  * The ability to invoke normal system commands and binaries.
  * The mechanisms to create and use shell builtin commands.
      * A number of commands already work, including:
-         * `cd` -- Change shell working directory.
+         * `cd`        -- Changes the shell working directory.
+         * `echo`      -- Prints the value of a variable.
          * `exitcodes` -- Show all exit codes currently used by the shell, and their meanings.
          * `get`       -- Display a specific environmental variable.
          * `gohome`    -- Change the shell working directory to the user's Home Directory.
+         * `history`   -- Shows a list of all items that have been run in this shell session.
+         * `redo`      -- Allows you to re-run any command found in the active shell session's history.
          * `set` -- Sets a shell variable.
     * The mechanism to create shell builtins is well defined, and easily iterate-able.
 * The ability to read arbitrary configuration from `~/.turtlerc` files.